lukasoppermann/veare-pre-next/storage/app/articles/150902-building-a-blog-with-laravel.md

 echo -e "#First Post\nAll in markdown, nice." >> storage/app/articles/$(date '+%y%m%d')-first-post.md
 ```

 At this point you probably want to `git init` your project and submit it to version control.
 Once you are done, you will notice that the `git status` does not include our posts.
 To solve this and track our posts in git, for versioning revisions we open the `storage/app/.gitignore` and edit it to look like the file below.
-Basically you need to add `!/articles/` to NOT ignore everthing in there and change line one `*` to `/*`.
+Basically you need to add `!/articles/` to NOT ignore everything in there and change line one `*` to `/*`.
 Afterwards you should be able to add your posts to the git history.

 ```bash
 /*